xaviripo/bachelor-thesis/thesis/contents/2-agda/1-setup.md

 A viable alternative is to compile Agda's compiler from source.
 This is a resource-heavy task, so it is advised to try only on more powerful computers.
 The official recommendation is to install through Haskell's Cabal, a toolchain for building and packaging Haskell programs.
-Unfortunately, Caball generally works with a global package index^[It is possible to use a newer mode known as *sandboxes*.
+Unfortunately, Cabal generally works with a global package index^[It is possible to use a newer mode known as *sandboxes*.
 This posed technical issues with older Agda versions and so was not taken as the main route, but the reader is encouraged to consider the option.], and so installing Agda's dependencies might conflict with already installed Haskell packages, if there were any.

 In order to do so one just has to install directly using the Cabal command line interface^[<https://agda.readthedocs.io/en/v2.6.1/getting-started/installation.html#installation-from-hackage>.], specifying the desired Agda version.
 For example, for version 2.5.3, one would use: